-- Assessment - Determine referred student's need for emotional, psychological, or physical support and refer to appropriate resources. - Resources - Identify campus and community resources for students. - Education - Provide professional development and training opportunities for faculty and staff.
+- Consultation - Assess concerns regarding the safety and well-being of students by drawing upon professional experience within the campus community. - Assessment - Determine referred student's need for emotional, psychological, or physical support and refer to appropriate resources. - Resources - Identify campus and community resources for students. - Education - Provide professional development and training opportunities for faculty and staff.
 Promote proactive workshops for students such as stress management and conflict resolution.